milofultz/tinybrainfans/wiki/Programming/Javascript/js__promises-async.md

 ---
-title: Promises and Async Await (Javascript)
+title: Promises and Async/Await (Javascript)
 description: Promises and async/await are a way to handle asynchronous actions in Javascript.
 ---